Dear future customers,

 Finishing touches: We feel the need to give our customers safety features, operability, and the means to tie their bikes down to the lift so they aren't limited to just cleaning or regular maintenance.
 There are tie down points on the lift frame so you have the convenience of strapping your motorcycle securely to the lift.
 We also place three safety stops, one on each side of the lifting "H's" so that if anything happened to cause your hydraulic jack to leak, you would not have to worry about your bike going to the floor.
 We also, weld steel bushings inside the tubing in every location a bolt goes through (some, lift companies advertise this but you had better look before you buy).
 On top of that we use zerk fittings in every moving part on the lift (unlike any of our competitors).
 This insures the maintenance, operability, and over all protection from moisture to the internal moving parts.
 Also notice, we use a non-skid \ solvent resistant rubber on top of our lift platform which aids in the stability of the unit.
 Helping to keep your bike from sliding around, it also acts as a protective barrier between your frame and the platform steel eliminating scratches to the bottom of your frame.
 All of our units are Powder Coated by professional powder coating company.
 This is a great benefit by providing a durable surface that not only looks good but will last.
 Last but not least, we include a steel easy pull handle that attaches to the frame of the lift to make it more convenient to move your unit with or without a bike on it.

 Lets talk hydraulics: Pit Bull Motorcycle Lifts use two different types of hydraulic type jacks.
-On the manual foot operated unit, we use a six ton hydraulic jack and on the air /manual unit, we use a twelve ton air assisted hydraulic jack, that offers the user a choice between using it manually by hand or by using a air compressor to raise the lift.
-Now, you probably ask yourself why do I need a six or twelve ton jack to lift a motorcycle that might range from 700 to 1000 lbs.
+On the manual foot operated unit, we use a six ton hydraulic jack and on the air /manual unit, we use a five ton air assisted hydraulic jack, that offers the user a choice between using it manually by hand or by using a air compressor to raise the lift.
+Now, you probably ask yourself why do I need a six or five ton jack to lift a motorcycle that might range from 700 to 1000 lbs.
 Well the reasons are simple, lets start with the six ton jack that is used on the manual foot operated unit.
 We use the 6 ton not only for the added strength but also because you are only picking up a small fraction of it's capacity and this cuts down on mechanical maintenance, as well as, pressure being placed on the seals.
-We use a twelve-ton jack on our air lift solely for the reason of smooth operation.
+We use a five-ton jack on our air lift solely for the reason of smooth operation.
 If you use anything less with air it becomes jerky and will not raise your bike in a smooth flowing motion.
 Most of our competitors use a four-ton hydraulic jack and some even use smaller ones.
 This is really not a problem (with the four-ton units) with the lifting capabilities, but you may have to replace the seals and do maintenance on your jack sooner than you would care to.

 Adapters: We have been able to study a number of motorcycle frames and design adapters to use with our lift in order to safely lift that motorcycle that may not have a nice flat frame with no interference's.
 We firmly believe in lifting any and all bikes by their frame.
 This reduces any possibilities of damage to you or your bike.
 Our adapters can be bought in bulk for a reduced price or bought individually.